The smallest act of kindness is worth more than the grandness intention. -Oscar Wilde

 act.
 It is my belief that most people have good intentions and kind hearts.
 However, misunderstandings, anger, and hurt feelings may be some reasons that interfere with one's ability to act in a kind manner.
 Learning calming down techniques, empathy, and seeing another person's point of view are some ways that encourage and lead to kind acts.
 In addition to one's temperament, another factor contributing to kindness, may be one's natural personality type.
 For example, some people are introverts and shy by nature.
 They may appear quiet and standoffish, when in reality, they just need a little more time to feel comfortable.
 They may be kind people, who are misunderstood.

 Why is it important to teach kindness to children?
 I believe the key to success in life is rooted in living a happy and fulfilled life.
 We are all aware of social problems in school, such as bullying, and disrespect.
-If childhood problems like those, are not properly dealt with, there is a risk children may grown up to be unhappy people, and cause unneeded stress or pain to others.
+If childhood problems like those are not properly dealt with, there is a risk children may grow up to be unhappy people, who may cause stress or pain to others.
 It's therefore important to model kind acts to children at a young age.
 For example, a parent may teach their child the importance of charity work by helping others in need.
 This may be modeled and done with the child through toy and clothing donations.
 The possibilities are endless when it comes to acts of kindness that children may participate in.
 Here are a few to get you started...

 - Do a chore for someone without them knowing.